WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

 # Hosting a static website using AWS S3 bucket and CloudFront

 ## Overview
-Create a static website and host it on an S3 bucket(private bucket) but with a public read policy assigned, using CloudFront for CDN.
+Create a static website and host it on an S3 bucket but with a public read policy assigned, using CloudFront for CDN.

 ## Introduction

+* Amazon S3

+An Amazon S3 (Simple Storage Service) bucket is a fundamental component of Amazon Web Services (AWS) that provides scalable object storage in the cloud.
+An Amazon S3 (Simple Storage Service) bucket serves as a fundamental storage container within the S3 service.

 * Amazon CloudFront